arctern-io/arctern-bootcamp/nytaxi_en/README.md

 arctern.ST_AsText(nyc_arctern_4326)
 ```

-The is the results after coordinate system conversion:
+This is the results after coordinate system conversion:

 ```
 0    MULTIPOLYGON (((-73.8968088322377 40.795808445...